-Trade credit:
+• Trade credit:

+Loss Ratio
-- "Others" is related to ceded run-off business only, as the new business is ceded to EH Re AG directly, therefore the premium ceded are decreasing significantly compared to the previous years; - Northern Europe: this region continues to cede its Trade Credit LoB to EH Ré SA and the premium ceded increased by 5 % compared to 2019 mainly driven by the development of the business in the region; - o MMEA includes Italy (run-off only), Greece and Turkey Stop Loss: - APAC is ceding to EH Ré SA as from the treaty year 2016 onwards.
-Its claims ratio went up in 2019 due to higher frequency of claims.

-Surety & guarantee business:
+"Others" is related to ceded run-off business only, as the new business is ceded to EH Re AG directly, therefore only claims run-off is being ceded;

+- Northern Europe: this region continues to cede its Trade Credit LoB to EH Ré SA, but due to the implementation of State schemes the premium and claims ceded have strongly decreased; - MMEA includes Italy, Greece and Turkey: Italy and Greece are ceding run-off business only, explaining the decrease in Gross earned premium of EUR -13mn compared to 2019.
+Turkey only holds an internal Stop Loss towards EH Re SA, retroceding their normal business to EH RE AG directly; - APAC is ceding to EH Ré SA as from the treaty year 2016 onwards.
+Its claims ratio went down in 2020 due to lower claims activity, the better than expected closing of the claim "Uttam Galva" and the absence of Large Losses resulting in material release of Large Loss IBNR. - Surety & guarantee business:

-- The premium decrease is mainly driven by Northern Europe.
-Since treaty year 2017 this LoB is ceded to EH Re AG directly and only run-off is remaining in EH Ré SA, therefore the premium ceded to EH Ré SA decreased compared to 2018. - The increase in claims is mainly a result of a several Large Losses impacting the regions.
+The premium and claims decrease is mainly driven by Northern Europe.
+Since treaty year 2017 this LoB is ceded to EH Re AG directly and only run-off is remaining in EH Ré SA, therefore the premium ceded to EH Ré SA decreased compared to 2019.